 PAs serve as complementary partners to physicians and can be found in all areas of clinical medicine.
 The daily scope of a PA’s practice can vary widely by setting, specialty and responsibilities delegated by a physician.
 All 50 states and the District of Columbia allow PAs to practice and prescribe medications.

-Rapid Job Growth in Growing Field A 2012 CNN/Money poll reports that the 10-year national job growth rate for PAs is nearly 30%, with $93,300 as the current median pay.
+Rapid Job Growth in Growing Field A 2013 CNNMoney/PayScale ranking on the Best Jobs in America reported that the 10-year national job growth rate for PAs is nearly 30%, with $96,200 as the current median pay.
 Rapid job growth reflects the increased use of PAs as a cost-effective way of providing primary care.

 Flexible Career PathThe PA field offers a great deal of flexibility.
 PAs can practice in a variety of settings, including: